Columba Domínguez: Career

 Following the success of Pueblerina, Columba was contracted in Italy to appear in the film L'edera (1950).
-That same year, she filmed Un día de vida (1952), which went unnoticed in Mexico, but became a huge success in the former Yugoslavia.
+That same year, she filmed Un día de vida (1952), which went unnoticed in Mexico, but became a success in Yugoslavia.

-Columba separated professionally from Fernandez in 1952, which allowed them to become one first figure and work under the orders of other filmmakers, such as Luis Buñuel (with whom she worked in El río y la muerte (1955), Fernando Méndez, director of the cult film Ladrón de cadáveres (1957), considered one of the best Mexican horror films, and Ismael Rodriguez, she starred in his two masterpieces: Los Hermanos de Hierro (1961) and Ánimas Trujano (1962), with the Japanese actor Toshiro Mifune.
+Domínguez separated professionally from Fernandez in 1952, which allowed them to become one first figure and work under the orders of other filmmakers, such as Luis Buñuel (with whom she worked in El río y la muerte (1955), Fernando Méndez, director of the cult film Ladrón de cadáveres (1957), considered one of the best Mexican horror films, and Ismael Rodriguez, she starred in his two masterpieces: Los Hermanos de Hierro (1961) and Ánimas Trujano (1962), with the Japanese actor Toshiro Mifune.
 In 1962 she participated in El tejedor de milagros, a film that represented Latin America in the IX Berlin Film Festival.
 Columba also made the first official nude in the Mexican Cinema in the film La virtud desnuda.
 (1956).